 Proud and unflappable, the resilient Gnu is the official mascot of the Gamealogical Institute.
 Just as students, faculty and staff return each year to the Institute in the ever challenging pursuit of gaming and adventure excellence so to does the Gnu retrace its epic journey across a continent with dedication and a noticeable gregarious flair.

-The GI is an institute of higher gaming, research, and exploration.
+The GI is an institute of higher gaming, research, and exploration. (that is just academic talk for "having Fun!")

 Exploration: with our own dedicated adventurers and affiliation with the Game Recovery Specialists (GRS), artifacts from space and time are brought back to the institute for study and restoration.